Privacy law: United States

-The right to privacy is not explicitly stated anywhere in the Bill of Rights.
+The U.S. Constitution does not explicitly define a right to privacy.
+In 1890, Louis Brandeis (later a Supreme Court justice) and another lawyer, Samuel D. Warren II, published an influential article called "The Right to Privacy" in the Harvard Law Review arguing that the United States Constitution and common law allowed for the deduction of a general "right to privacy".
+To help rule on various privacy-related questions, court cases have applied the Fourth Amendment right to be free of unwarranted search or seizure, the First Amendment right to free assembly, and the Fourteenth Amendment due process right.

-The idea of a right to privacy was first addressed within a legal context in the United States.
-Louis Brandeis (later a Supreme Court justice) and another young lawyer, Samuel D. Warren II, published an article called "The Right to Privacy" in the Harvard Law Review in 1890 arguing that the United States Constitution and common law allowed for the deduction of a general "right to privacy".
+Torts

-Their project was never entirely successful, and the renowned tort expert and Dean of the College of Law at University of California, Berkeley, William Lloyd Prosser argued in 1960 that "privacy" was composed of four separate torts, the only unifying element of which was a (vague) "right to be left alone".
+A tort expert and Dean of the College of Law at University of California, Berkeley, William Lloyd Prosser argued in 1960 that "privacy" was composed of four separate torts, the only unifying element of which was a "right to be left alone".
 The four torts were: